nmarchet/New-Frontier/content/3-Locations/gendrons-post.md

 # Notable Buildings
 **Rest House.** A sturdy building offering lodging for weary travelers, with simple but comfortable rooms and a communal dining area where meals are served.

 **The Staging Yard.** Storage and corrals for the hadrosaurs, wagons and tack for the caravans passing through.
-There are separate enclosures for animals and secure storage of goods.
+There are separate enclosures for animals and storage of goods.

 **Repair Shop.** An unnamed workshop offering repairs for wagons, tools and equipment.